Tagless final and Scotty

 There's just one thing that's been nagging me, testability.

-The app is built of two main parts, a web server (Scotty
+The app is built of two main parts, a web server (Scotty) and a pipeline of

-).
-The part using Scotty
+stream processing components (Conduit).
+The part using Scotty is utilising a

-simple monad stack, ReaderT Config IO
+simple monad stack, ReaderT Config IO, and the Conduit part is using

-.
+Conduit In Out IO.
 This means that in both parts the outer edge, the part

-dealing with the outside world, is running in IO
+dealing with the outside world, is running in IO directly.
+Something that

 isn't really aiding in testing.